 Now each iMac was not without its flaws… The G3s were prone to fry their CRT displays, while the G4s often blew out their internal power supplies or backlight tubes (in the LCD panel).
 The G5s had a notorious problem with the logic board capacitors swelling and leaking, which usually caused a graphics fault or kernel panic of some kind, and the white Intel iMacs often blew their internal power supplies.
 The 24” 2008 Aluminium iMacs NVidia 8800 graphics card usually failed due to a de-flux of the solder used on the main chip… Need I go on?

-Needless to say, each generation was easy enough to upgrade if one had the need or the capacity to do so.
+Needless to say, each generation was easy enough to upgrade or repair if one had the need or the capacity to do so.
 Although most of the components in these machine were pretty minimalistic, things such as the ram, hard drives and in later cases, the graphics card were parts that could be changed without having to remortgage the house, or sell a kidney on the black market… Or was it…

 The first instance it was apparent that there was a limitation in the way in which the iMacs were being configured was in Late 2009 when the second revision of Aluminium iMac was released.
 Each model before this used an external thermal sensor (attached to the surface of the drive) in order to regulate the internal temperature of the machine.
 The data is then sent to the main logic board, and the fan RPM speed is adjusted accordingly.
 The later generations of Aluminium iMac have 16 internal sensors, both ambient and surface temperature sensors.
-With the 2009 and 2010 generations of 2.15” and 27” iMacs they still used a sensor cable, but instead of using an external surface temperature sensor, they started using the internal SMART disk to regulate the temperature of the drive.
-This made it difficult to upgrade or change hard drives in these models because each manufacturer uses a different connection on their drives, so if you changed manufacturers, you’d also have to change the thermal sensor cable to match the replacement drive… This limited the possible upgrade choices, as Apple only outsourced to 4 hard drive manufacturers when these machines were made (Samsung, Western Digital, Hitachi and Seagate), so the likes of Toshiba or other such brands was out of the question if you didn’t want to use an application to read the SMART disk temperature.
+With the 2009 and 2010 generations of 21.5” and 27” iMacs they still used a sensor cable, but instead of using an external surface temperature sensor, they started using the internal SMART disk to regulate the temperature of the drive.
+This made it difficult to upgrade or change hard drives in these models because each manufacturer uses a different connection on their drives, so if you changed manufacturers, you’d also have to change the thermal sensor cable to match the replacement drive… This limited the possible upgrade choices, as Apple only outsourced to 4 hard drive manufacturers when these machines were made (Samsung, Western Digital, Hitachi and Seagate), so the likes of Toshiba or other such brands was out of the question if you didn’t want to use an application to override the SMART disk temperature reading.
 The other complication in this frustrating dilemma is that only certain hard drive firmware revisions will work, even if you were to use the same manufacturer that was previously fitted to your machine.
 Due to the lack of any information on what revisions were compatible, it often turned into a game of russian roulette when trying to find one that would work.
 It wouldn’t cause any damage to the machine to try different drives, but not everyone has access to 100 different drives of varying capacities and ages to see if they register with the machine.
 The only other option in these ranges was to fit a hard drive sensor jumper cable to the sensor port of the logic board.
 This would overcome the issue of the fans spinning up at full speed, but it would not help if the machine or drive were being pushed hard.
-These jumper cables were designed for when an SSD was being fitted in the second hard drive bay and the primary 3.5” hard drive was being removed (this is possible with the 10 models 27”, as well as the 2011 27” and the 21.5” Early 2011 machines, but in a slightly different way for each).
-All it does it bypasses the sensor and the fan will spin at idle speed (1000RPMs) and will not adjust when the machine gets hotter… this option is not advisable in most cases.
+These jumper cables were designed for when an SSD was being fitted in the second hard drive bay and the primary 3.5” hard drive was being removed (this is possible with the 2010 model 27”, as well as the 2011 27” and the 21.5” Early 2011 machines, but in a slightly different way for each).
+All it does it bypasses the sensor and the fan will spin at idle speed (1200RPMs) and will not adjust when the machine gets hotter… this option is not advisable in most cases.

 This is what led me to the discovery of an external thermal sensor cable that works with these two generations of iMacs.
 This cable is used on the LCD panel of the 27” 2009 and 2010 models, but has the same connector as the hard drive sensor cable and operates in the same range as the SMART disk does, so functions as a great alternative in these generations of 21.5” and 27” 09/10 machines.
 This allows one to replace the internal hard drive with any industry standard drive without any sensor problems.
 The part number is 593-1029. (http://www.thebookyard.com/advanced_search_result.php?keywords=593-1029)

-The problem with the 2011 iMacs was even more aggravating, as they stopped using the sensor cables to communicate to the SMART disk of the drive, so this meant there was no longer a port on the logic board for the sensor to work with, and they started using the SATA power cable to transfer the data… What a pain!
+The problem with the 2011 iMacs was even more aggravating, as they stopped using the separate sensor cables to communicate to the SMART disk of the drive, so this meant there was no longer a port on the logic board for the sensor to work with, and they started using the SATA power cable to transfer the data… What a pain!

 After trying many, many drives and not finding any firmware revisions that worked without causing the fans to kick up to full RPMs, I decided it was time to see if anyone else had a fix for this problem.
 Much to my dismay, all but one company I contacted had started coming up with a hardware solution to this problem.
-I for one wasn’t a fan of potentially having to spend £300+ for a replacement hard drive from Apple if my internal drive was to fail, considering you can pick up a 2TB 3.5” drive for around £75 now-a-days… The solution of using software to control the hard drive fan was another option, but the idea of relying on an application to keep my machine cool wasn’t what I would call a long-term solution for a brand new mac.
+I for one wasn’t a fan of potentially having to spend £300+ for a replacement hard drive from Apple if my internal drive were to fail, considering you can pick up a 2TB 3.5” drive for around £75 now-a-days… The solution of using software to control the hard drive fan was another option, but the idea of relying on an application to keep my machine cool wasn’t what I would call a long-term solution for a brand new mac.
 If anything, it would work as a stopgap until a real solution was made at a later date.
 Needless to say, after 6 months of waiting for this hardware solution to be manufactured by this company, I had decided I’d had enough.
 Having to constantly turn customers away for hard drive upgrades or replacements because we didn’t have a solution was beginning to get to me.
 That’s why I decided to come up with my own solution to the problem.

 I’ll break it down a bit, but keeping it brief to prevent any doziness to you readers at the technical stage, as it can sometimes be a bit boring. (but this is the part I enjoy the most)